solomatovs/ip_monitor/README.md

 - 🔍 **Process Tracking**: Monitor specific processes by PID and automatically track all their child processes
 - 🌐 **Network Monitoring**: Capture IPv4/IPv6 connections, socket operations, and data transfers
 - 📊 **Real-time Analysis**: View network activity in real-time or save to log files
-- 🎯 **Targeted Monitoring**: Focus on specific applications like Claude, Chrome, Firefox, or any process
+- 🎯 **Targeted Monitoring**: Focus on specific applications like Chrome, Firefox, Yandex, or any process
 - 📈 **Statistics**: Get periodic summaries and connection counts
 - 🔧 **Easy Setup**: Simple Makefile for common monitoring tasks